Mellanox/rdmamap/README.md

 # rdma-ndev-map
-RDMA to/from netdevice mapping library that operates over sysfs and netlink interface
+RDMA to/from netdevice mapping library in golang.
+It operates over sysfs and netlink interfaces provided by Linux kernel.